Origin quotas for CETA and the Canada-UK TCA

 The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union (EU) was provisionally applied on September 21, 2017.
 Under CETA, Canada and the EU agreed to establish a number of origin quotas to allow for specific quantities of some products to receive preferential tariff treatment if the products meet certain conditions.
-In accordance with CETA, Canada and the EU will process imports of origin quota-eligible products on a first-come, first-served basis.

 For CETA origin quotas where export permits are not required, utilization information is available from the EU:

 Weekly utilization information for Canada-UK TCA origin quotas where import permits are required:

 - 2022 – Canada-UK TCA Origin Quota Utilization Tables